RaviKMalhotra/GCP/GCP Certifications/Foundational_Level-Digital Cloud Leader/GCP IAM/Overview of GCP IAM Services.md

   - In addition to the basic roles, IAM provides additional predefined roles that give granular access to specific Google Cloud resources.
   - These roles are created and maintained by Google.
   - Google automatically updates their permissions as necessary, such as when Google Cloud adds new features or services.

-You can grant multiple roles to the same user, at any level of the resource hierarchy.
-For example, the same user can have the Compute Network Admin and Logs Viewer roles on a project, and also have the Pub/Sub Publisher role on a Pub/Sub topic within that project.
+  - You can grant multiple roles to the same user, at any level of the resource hierarchy.
+  - For example, the same user can have the Compute Network Admin and Logs Viewer roles on a project, and also have the Pub/Sub Publisher role on a Pub/Sub topic within that project.
-  - Roles that are managed by Google Cloud services.
+  - These Roles that are managed by Google Cloud services.
   - These roles contain the permissions needed to perform common tasks for each given service.
   - For example, the Pub/Sub Publisher role (roles/pubsub.publisher) provides access to publish messages to a Pub/Sub topic.

-- Custom roles:
+- **Custom roles:**

   - Roles that you create that contain only the permissions that you specify.
   - You have complete control over the permissions in these roles.
   - However, they have a higher maintenance burden than predefined roles.